Lemon2311/home-planner/README.md

 Home planner app for room-mates in active development.

   done : -> Basic ui for logIn and adding Tasks
-         -> Connection to firebase and test add task with only a name as an attribute.
+         -> Connection to firebase and test add task with a few attributes working.

   working on : -> firebase db Crud operations